-Global-only Policies Global or Location-based Policies
+Global or Location-based Policies

-o Antimalware Network Scan € Firewall
+🍇 Firewall

-7 Antimalware Scan Exclusions Storage Device Control
+Storage Device Control

-Location Assignment USB Connectivity
+USB Connectivity

-Microsoft Data Encryption 1⁄4 Wi-Fi
+Wi-Fi

-Scripting

-Security Settings

-VPN Enforcement

 How User, Device, and Zone Policy Assignments Operate

 You can assign security policies to users, workstation devices, and the Management Zone:

 - User assignment: A user-assigned policy follows the user.
 When the user logs in through the ZENworks Agent on any device, the user-assigned policies are applied. - Device assignment: A device-assigned policy follows the device.
 When the ZENworks Agent connects to the Management Zone, the device-assigned policies are applied. - Security policies apply to workstation devices only.
 If you assign a security policy to a server device, it is not applied. - Zone assignment: A zone-assigned policy is a default policy.
 It is evaluated after all user-assigned and device-assigned policies of that type.